Distinguished regular supercuspidal representations: Preliminaries

 \subsubsection{$G$-equivalence}

-To study the dependence of $\pi(\Psi)$ on $\Psi$, Hakim and Murnaghan introduce three operations, which are called {\em refactorizations}, {\em elementary transformations} and {\em $G$-conjugations}, on generic (reduced) cuspidal $G$-data.
-We refer to \cite[Definition 4.19]{hm08}, \cite[Definitions 5.2, 6.2]{hm08} and \cite[page 110]{hm08} for the definition of these three operations respectively.
-Note that these operations do not change genericity.
+To study the dependence of $\pi(\Psi)$ on $\Psi$, Hakim and Murnaghan introduced three operations, which are called {\em refactorization}, {\em elementary transformation} and {\em $G$-conjugation}, on generic (reduced) cuspidal $G$-data.
+We refer to \cite[Definition 4.19]{hm08}, \cite[Definitions 5.2 and 6.2]{hm08} and \cite[page 110]{hm08} for the definition of these three operations respectively.
+Note that these operations do not change the genericity.
 Two $G$-data are called {\em $G$-equivalent} if they can be obtained from each other by a finite sequence of these three operations.
-One of the main result of \cite{hm08} is:
+One of the main result of \cite{hm08} is the following.